tijsverkoyen/tijsverkoyen.github.io/_posts/2016-07-19-npm-shrinkwrap-wtf.md

 Package managers also help people to not have a shitload of not-important code in their source-control.

-But all of this depends on how the dependecy manager is implemented.
+But all of this depends on how the dependency manager is implemented.
 At this point I think `npm` is one of the most idiotic and stupid systems around.
 I am aware that this is a bold statement, and probably not everyone will agree with me.
 But let me explain some of the problems I have with `npm`.